Introduction to Theme Theory

 Diversification by simple alternative can be applied to Aristotle's claims concerning magnitude and tragedy, which are justified claims, I think, but undiversified.
 He claims that there are imitations that have insufficient scale (my term) or 'megethos' (Aristotle's term) and so do not have adequacy (my term) in imitating the action.
 What Aristotle did not consider in the Poetics is the diversified OR: imitations that have excessive scale.
 There are many contemporary illustrations: drama (stage, screen or television) where the imitation is inflated, with too much scale for the insignificant subject-matter.

-My work in practical applications of Linkage and Thematic theory has been very extensive.
+{theme} theory has very many practical uses.
 Innovation can be regarded as {modification} of an existing technique, practice, device or other modifiable entity.
 For example, a component which has always been used in a fixed position can sometimes be made moveable, with marked advantages.
 Diversification can be applied to the text and images making up a Web page so that they have a dual use: dual-function text and images.
 As well as their primary function of giving information, providing an aesthetic or other experience, they can be used for navigation within the page.
 This is {modification} of function, although it also requires {modification} of the HTML code for its implementation.
-I apply the theme {distance} to the problems posed by very large Web pages.
+I apply the {theme} {distance} to the problems posed by very large Web pages.

 Dual-function text and image are instances of diversified function.
 A tool has one primary function or more than one: one-one and one-many function.
 The function can be regarded as the application-sphere of the tool.
 The study of distinctions should be supplemented by the synoptic, the contextual.
-Heidegger is useful and illuminating here, as often.
-In the case of tools, he has in Sein und Zeit (1927) a discussion of 'das Zeug,' which has no exact equivalent in English but includes 'tools.'
+Heidegger is useful and illuminating here.
+In the case of tools, he has in 'Sein und Zeit' (1927) a discussion of 'das Zeug,' which has no exact equivalent in English but includes 'tools.'
 (68, 69.)

-Lexicography is another application-sphere of Linkage and Thematic Theory, with, of course, philosophical interest.
-For example, definitions of many words can incorporate themes.
+Lexicography is another application-sphere of Linkage and Thematic theory, with, of course, philosophical interest.
+For example, definitions of many words can incorporate {themes}.
 The word 'innovation,' like so many other words, can be reinterpreted and re-defined ('re-stated') in terms of Linkage and Thematic theory.
-I do not give a complete definition here, but a definition of 'innovation' in terms of themes would make use of {modification}.
+I do not give a complete definition here, but a definition of 'innovation' in terms of {themes} would make use of {modification}.
 A 'revolution' involves low {restriction} on {modification}.
 A 'tradition' involves a much higher {restriction} on {modification}.

 {completion}